Dimensionexpert/dotfiles/README.md

 ### Functions to Enhance

 - [ ] **`cv` - Make it more flexible**
-  - Add flags to choose editor: `-c` for code, `-n` for nvim
+  - Add flags to choose editor: `-c` for code, `-n` for nvim.
-  - Add flag to set parent directory (not just `~/.config`)
+  - Add flag to set parent directory (not just `~/.config`).
-  - Make it work with any editor, not just VS Code
+  - Make it work with any editor, not just VS Code.

 - [ ] **`gp` - Add group push**
-  - Implement group function to push to multiple remotes at once
+  - Implement group function to push to multiple remotes at once.

 ### New Functions to Add

-- [ ] TBD as workflow needs evolve
+- [ ] TBD as workflow needs evolve.